NeemaMwende/Odoo-llm/llm_letta/README.md

 ## Current Limitations

-The following features are not yet implemented:
+The following features are not yet supported:

-- Text embeddings (`letta_embedding`)
+- Text embeddings
-- Content generation (`letta_generate`)
+- Content generation

-All unimplemented methods will raise `NotImplementedError` with descriptive messages.

 ## Usage